the Difference between plush, medium, and firm mattresses

 How to Choose Your Mattress Firmness

-As you shop for a new bed, you will need to decide if you need a plush vs a firm mattress.
-The mattress firmness levels are comfort terms used to communicate how something feels, it does not indicate the quality of support a mattress will provide you.
+As you shop for a new bed, you will need to decide if you need a plush vs. a firm mattress.
+The mattress firmness levels are comfort terms used to communicate how something feels; it does not indicate the quality of support a mattress will provide you.
 Determining the right support for your body, size, and shape is an important first step.
-The comfort of a mattress will help you fall asleep quicker—while the support system will keep you from tossing and turning or waking up in pain.
+A comfortable mattress will help you fall asleep quicker, while the support system will keep you from tossing and turning or waking up in pain.

-The fact is your body composition plays a huge role in how the mattress will feel and perform for you.
-Unfortunately it’s not as simple as knowing that you like a soft or firm mattress.
+Your body composition plays a huge role in how a mattress will feel and perform for you.
+Unfortunately, it’s not as simple as knowing that you like a soft or firm mattress.
 You need to consider the support level your body needs and how the comfort level will play a role in improving your quality of sleep.

-If you’re preference lands somewhere in the middle, you should consider a medium vs plush mattress.
-There are slight similarities between the two; however, a medium feeling mattress is a popular option because it isn’t too firm or too soft.
+If your preference lands somewhere in the middle, you should consider a medium vs. a plush mattress.
+There are slight similarities between the two.
+However, a medium feeling mattress is a popular option because it isn’t too firm or too soft.
 You may see terms like “cushion firm” or “luxury firm” used interchangeably.
-When you’re in bed, you won’t feel any sinking, rather you’ll feel the support pushback ever so slightly underneath a variety of layers designed for pressure point pain relief.
-Usually designed with a mix of comfort layers and support technologies, but with less loft than the plush comfort level.
+When you’re in bed, you won’t feel any sinking; rather, you’ll feel the support pushback ever so slightly underneath a variety of layers designed for pressure point pain relief.
+Usually, medium mattresses are designed with a mix of comfort layers and support technologies but with less loft than the plush comfort level.
 This is a well-balanced feel, making it a great option for all types of sleepers.
-While we do not believe in a universal comfort, a medium mattress would be the closest thing to it.
+While we do not believe in universal comfort, a medium mattress would be the closest thing to it.

-If you start to feel your shoulders and arms, or hips tingle while sleeping on a medium mattress you should try something softer like a plush mattress.
+If you start to feel your shoulders, arms, or hips tingle while sleeping on a medium mattress, you should try something softer, like a plush mattress.
 The extra layers of comfort offer more contouring and give when you lay down.
-The soft layers in a plush mattress usually work best for petite individuals, curvier figures, and aging adults with less “meat on their bones”.
+The soft layers in a plush mattress usually work best for petite individuals, curvier figures, and aging adults with less “meat on their bones.”

-Choosing between medium vs firm mattresses depends on how much firmness you desire to have in a mattress.
+Choosing between medium vs. firm mattresses depends on how much firmness you desire in a mattress.
 A medium mattress will gently conform to your body with its comfort layers, while a firm mattress focuses on the support and durability.
-Firm mattresses are also less prone to sagging, but can cut off your pressure points making you to toss and turn throughout the night.
+Firm mattresses are also less prone to sagging but can cut off your pressure points, making you toss and turn throughout the night.
 Alternatively a medium-firm mattress may be the hot ticket for you as they usually have just enough cushion to take the edge off.